Acacia squamata: Description

 The erect and sometimes trailing shrub typically grows to a height of 0.1 to 0.6 m.
 It is usually has maulitple glabrous stems and is occasionally rhizomatous.
 The flexible, green to grey green cylindrical stems have barely visible nerves.
 Like most species of Acacia it has phyllodes rather than true leaves.
 The distant grey-green phyllodes resemble the stems and are ascending to erect with a length of 2 to 7 cm and a width of 1 to 2 mm and sometimes have a hooked appearance.
 It blooms from July to September and produces yellow flowers.
-The simple inflorescences occur in pairs of groups of four an short racemes.
+The simple inflorescences occur in pairs of groups of four short racemes.
 The spherical flower-heads contain 6 to 11 golden coloured flowers.
 Following flowering crustaceous seed pods form that have a linear to narrowly oblong shape with a length of up to 8 cm and a width of 4 to 5 mm with thickened margins.
 The dull to shiny brown seeds inside are arranged longitudinally and have an oblong shape with a length of about 4 mm.